 This can be a big transition that many people may struggle with.
 This is what makes IOP such an important facet of the full continuum of care.
 By continuing on in your therapy sessions and being subjected to random drug testing, it can help keep you on track in your recovery and your program.

 After IOP comes routine outpatient programs.
 These programs are similar to IOP in that you still must find alternative housing and commute to sessions, but the number of hours spent in therapy each week greatly diminishes.
 In fact, outpatient usually only occurs for a single one-hour session per week.

 The idea behind outpatient is to make the final transition from the safety of an inpatient drug/alcohol rehab program into society at large as a sober person.
 By this point in benzodiazepine addiction treatment, you should be fairly stable and capable of handling the majority of the responsibility for your recovery.
-However, having lingering support from your outpatient program and drug testing may be helpful in ensuring you stay on track.
+However, having lingering support from your outpatient program and drug testing may help you stay on track.

 As mentioned earlier, benzodiazepines are a notoriously dangerous type of drug.
-These drugs have a number of effects on the body, including suppressing the respiratory system, heart rate, and blood pressure.
+These drugs have various effects on the body, including suppressing the respiratory system, heart rate, and blood pressure.
 Benzos can easily cause overdose simply by themselves, but especially when combined with other drugs, known as polydrug use.